buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 1. `ssh` into your machine.
 1. Provide PIN when Windows asks.
 1. Touch YubiKey twice (it should be blinking).
-1. You shold eb allowed into yout trget machine.
+1. You should be allowed into your target machine.
 Enjoy! :rocket: